aGVsbG8gd29ybGQh/code-review-plus/README_EN.md

 ### Comment Management

 **Add a comment**: Right-click in the Diff view → `Add Comment`.
 Supports selecting multiple lines as the comment range.
 Maximum 500 characters per comment.
+Each comment is automatically assigned a number.

-**View comments**: Click the comment icon in the Diff view's gutter area, or switch to the Comment List view for a consolidated view.
+**View comments**: Click the comment icon in the Diff view's gutter area to view a single comment's details, or switch to the Comment List view for a consolidated view.

+**Search comments**: In the Comment List view's search box, enter a comment number (e.g., C1) to locate a specific comment precisely, or search by file name or path.

 **Status transitions**: Pending → No Action Needed / Resolved.
 Change status in the comment panel or comment list.

-**Batch operations**: In the Comment List view, select multiple comments and right-click to update statuses in bulk.
+**Batch operations**: In the Comment List view, select multiple comments and right-click to update statuses or delete in bulk.

 **Navigate to code**: Double-click a comment in the Comment List to jump to the corresponding location in the Diff view.